Remove pop-ups, redirects, & other malware

-- Your homepage, startup page, or search engine has changed to a site you don't recognize
+- A homepage or search engine you don’t recognize

-- Unfamiliar extensions or toolbars are added to your browser
+- Unfamiliar extensions or toolbars added to your browser

-- You're seeing a search engine that looks like Google, but with the wrong logo or web address
+- A search engine that looks like Google, but with the wrong logo or web address

 You should remove malware and other computer programs that you don't remember installing.
 You have to remove these programs before you can get your settings back to normal.